New Research coming up: Management of frit fly in golf courses

 Upcoming and Recent Events

-2017 Pacific Agricultural Educational Seminar will be held in Pearl Country Club.
-For details and registration, contact Gilbert Araki at firstname.lastname@example.org
+2019 SimPlot (FKA Pacific Agricultural) Educational Seminar will be held in Pearl Country Club on March 5, 2019.
+For details and registration, contact Gilbert Araki at Gilbert.Araki@simplot.com

 Continuing.
 State-wide Turf Pest Management Survey.
 This state-wide survey targeting turf/green professionals in Hawaii intends to identify the updated turf pest managment challanges and educational needs.
 Survey results will provide valuable information for the Turfgrass Management Program at University of Hawaii at Manoa to establish working priorities in service of the turf/green industry in Hawaii.